 The Approach: Creating a Unified Growth Engine

-That's where Intempt GrowthOS came in, not just as a tool but as an AI-powered growth methodology designed to help SaaS companies scale smarter.
+That's where Intempt came in, not just as a tool but as an AI-powered growth methodology.

 Acquisition

-The primary goal for acquisition is to reduce the Customer Acquisition Cost (CAC) and shorten the payback period to 5 months.
-This involves:
+The primary goal: reduce CAC and shorten the payback period to 5 months.

 Retention & Monetization